oobabooga/text-generation-webui/01-‐-Chat-Tab.md

 This defines the visual style of the chat UI.
 Each option is a CSS file defined under `text-generation-webui/css/chat_style-name.css`, where "name" is how this style is called in the dropdown menu.
 You can add new styles by simply copying `chat_style-cai-chat.css` to `chat_style-myNewStyle.css` and editing the contents of this new file.
 If you end up with a style that you like, you are highly encouraged to submit it to the repository.

 The styles are only applied to chat and chat-instruct modes.
-Instruct mode has its own separate style defined in `text-generation-webui/css/html_instruct_style.css`.
+Instruct mode has its separate style defined in `text-generation-webui/css/html_instruct_style.css`.

 ## Character gallery

-This menu is actually a built-in extension defined under `text-generation-webui/extensions/gallery`.
+This menu is a built-in extension defined under `text-generation-webui/extensions/gallery`.
 It displays a gallery with your characters, and if you click on a character, it will be automatically selected in the menu under "Parameters" > "Character".